cogdog/tru-collector/README.md

 ## What is this?
 This Wordpress Theme powers [TRU Collector](http://splot.ca/collector/) a site to allow collections of images (termed "collectables") where contributions can be made without any silly logins.
 This is done by using a generic author account that is silently activated.
 The user never sees any sign of the innards of Wordpress but can create posts for each collectable.

-The options can allow you to create a simple Upload and go mode, but you can also allow (and require or not), captions, a source description (where the person for the image from *hey, I found it on GOOGLE*), and a selection of a usage rights.
+The options can allow you to create a simple Upload and go mode, but you can also allow (and require or not), captions, a source description (maybe more than *hey, I found it on GOOGLE*), and a selection of a usage rights.

 And to be super slick, you can even enable an email address that allows people to publish directly to your collection by old fashioned email.

-*Why TRU?* I developed these initially [while on a fellowship](http://cogdog.trubox.ca) at [Thompson Rivers University](http://tru.ca/) as one of of a suite of [SPLOT tools](http://splot.ca/splots/).
+*Why TRU?* I developed these initially [while on a fellowship](http://cogdog.trubox.ca) at [Thompson Rivers University](http://tru.ca/) as one of a suite of [SPLOT tools](http://splot.ca/splots/).

 ### See It In Action